gchure/phd/docs/src/chapter_09/section_06_shock_classification.md

 error bars represent survival probability calculations from bins of 50 channels per cell.
 Blue points represent the survival probability for a given Shine-Dalgarno mutant.
-Horizontal error bars are the standard error of the mean with at least 25 measurements and vertical error bars signifies the uncertainty in the survival probability from observing $n$ survival events out of $N$ total measurements.
+Horizontal error bars are the standard error of the mean with at least 25 measurements and vertical error bars signify the uncertainty in the survival probability from observing $n$ survival events out of $N$ total measurements.
 The [Python code (`ch9_figS10.py`)](https://github.com/gchure/phd/blob/master/src/chapter_09/code/ch9_figS10.py) used to generate this figure can be found on the thesis [GitHub